 e) Track data:

-The GPS logger track is the property of the competitor and shall not be made available to the public without his permission.
-The Director may announce at the General Briefing a procedure for competitors to retrieve their track logs.
+The GPS logger track is the property of the competitor but may be made available to the public for live tracking.
+In such case, explicit permission must be given by the competitor and the publication should have a minimum of 10 min delay.

 Failure to follow the instructions 'Details for the use of GPS Loggers' may be penalized without warning. *>